kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 A best practice to avoid over-provisioning is to configure the kubelet with a system reserved memory of at least 2GB to account for Windows, Docker, and Kubernetes processes.

-The behaviour of the flags behave differently as described below:
+The behavior of the flags behave differently as described below:

 * --kubelet-reserve, --system-reserve , and --eviction-hard flags update Node Allocatable
 * Eviction by using --enforce-node-allocable is not implemented